Wellnevermiind/Wellnevermiind.github.io/README.md

+# nevermiind.dev
 This is my little website.
 Nothing fancy.

+It basically introduces myself and leaves room for contact.

-Thanks for visiting :)
+Thank you for visiting :)